delacylab/PathLearn/RiskPath/README.md

 # :computer: Installation #

 We provide a beta version of RiskPath for testing to ensure usability.
-After the paper's official acceptance, a release candidate (gamma version) will be available (through pip and/or conda installation).
+A release candidate (gamma version) will be available (through conda installation).

 **Using gitclone and pip (AVAILABLE NOW)**
 ```